-1. OVERVIEW AND RATIONALE FOR CLOSURE AND TRANSITION PLAN treatm the rel clinic propos Planni ed Parenthood of the Mid-Hudson Valley (PPMHV), an existing, Article 28 diagnostic and ent center (D&TC), is submitting a Limited Review Application that seeks approval for location of its existing extension clinic to a new site.
-The existing extension is located at the sed site is in the same service area and will be located at the extension clinic is currently certified for the Family and O/P service.
-There will be no change to the certified services of the extension clinic as at of this project. travel patient the ser is expe arrent and relocated extension clinics are located only 1.4 miles (and four (4) minutes' time) from each other, so PPMHV expects that the relocated site will serve the same its as the existing site.
-Because ample transportation options are available to residents in vice area, this project will not result in decreased access to services.
-In fact, the opposite ected - this project is expected to improve access to these services by providing a larger in which to serve the Center's growing patient population. extens existing and is June 3 the 12 accomn the existing accomn cost-proservices ing force behind this project is the existence of several constraints at the current ion clinic that are most effectively addressed through the relocation of the site.
-The ig clinic site was purchased by PPMHV in 1992, is approximately 1,430 square feet in size undersized given the patient volume at the site (6,524 visits in the 12-month period ending 10, 2010, or over 4.5 visits per square foot).
-PPMHV projects it will have 6,711 visits in 1-month period ending June 30, 2011.
-Additionally, the parking lot is inadequate to modate patients who park at the site, and there is limited on-street parking.
-Furthermore, isting building is not fully handicapped accessible, the property line setbacks make such an modation impossible and the cost of maintaining and repairing the site has simply become rohibitive.
-The proposed relocation project will result in the provision of healthcare as in a larger, more accessible building in line with a growing patient volume, and in an which a large proportion of PPMHV's users already live. site is teen di located extension clinic will be located in 4,500 square feet of leased space.
-The proposed located within one (1) block of and in close proximity to a local rop-in center.
-The proposed remains a high priority for increased outreach to teens and greater to the services of PPMHV, which is the main reason for maintaining the extension clinic
+(ULSTER COUNTY), 1.
+OVERVIEW AND RATIONALE FOR CLOSURE AND TRANSITION PLAN Planned Parenthood of the Mid-Hudson Valley (PPMHV), an existing, Article 28 diagnostic and treatment center (D&TC), is submitting a Limited Review Application that seeks approval for the relocation of its existing Kingston extension clinic to a new site.
+The existing extension clinic is located at proposed site is in the same service area and will be located at (Ulster County), The extension clinic is currently certified for the Family Planning O/P service.
+There will be no change to the certified services of the extension clinic as a result of this project.
+The current and relocated extension clinics are located only miles (and minutes' travel time) from each other, so PPMHV expects that the relocated site will serve the same patients as the existing site.
+Because ample transportation options are available to residents in the service area, this project will not result in decreased access to services.
+In fact, the opposite is expected - this project is expected to improve access to these services by providing a larger space in which to serve the Center's growing patient population.
+A driving force behind this project is the existence of several constraints at the current Kingston extension clinic that are most effectively addressed through the relocation of the site.
+The existing clinic site was purchased by PPMHV in 1992, is approximately 1,430 square feet in size and is undersized given the patient volume at the site (6,524 visits in the 12-month period ending June 30, 2010, or over 4.5 visits per square foot).
+PPMHV projects it will have 6,711 visits in the 12-month period ending June 30, 2011.
+Additionally, the parking lot is inadequate to accommodate patients who park at the site, and there is limited on-street parking.
+Furthermore, the existing building is not fully handicapped accessible, the property line setbacks make such an accommodation impossible and the cost of maintaining and repairing the site has simply become cost-prohibitive.
+The proposed relocation project will result in the provision of healthcare services in a larger, more accessible building in line with a growing patient volume, and in an area in which a large proportion of PPMHV's users already live.
+The relocated extension clinic will be located in 4,500 square feet of leased space.
+The proposed site is located within to a local and the services of PPMHV, which is the main reason for maintaining the extension clinic in Kingston.